mtresearcher/moses-online/README.md

 The decoder detects the delimiter "_#_" and automatically splits it based on the delimiter, and updates the models and weights.

+Interlingual Single Trigger Model

+Cross-lingual trigger model [1] : Some source words triggers particular target words.
+We model this by calculating the PMI of target and source pairs.

+Examples for English -> Italian
+         market ... negozio (shop)
+         food ... drogheria (grocery)
+         travel ... citta (city)

+	1. "weight-stm <weight>" : weight for the single trigger model
+	2. "stm-file <filename>" : path to the stm

+[1] Using inter-lingual triggers for machine translation